 Lambster's River Reports

-Oct 14, 2019 Toccoa tailwaters has been fishing pretty good on the tail waters!
+March 2 ,2020 Toccoa tailwaters are up and muddy do to a lot of rain.... not fishing good!
 Nymphing with BH #16 Prince nymphs and Olive flash BH Wooly bugger #6 and 8# are producing some real nice Rainbows in the fast water, slow stripping of streamers will pick you up some nice fish.
 The fishing has been real good on the river thus far, flies of choice for the early morning hours are midges or Trico's sizes #18,22’ Lower Toccoa around Mckaysville Horseshoe bend Park is fishing slow as of now Fishing from the first curve to the train tressel bridge is a good bet for some fish.
-Midges #22, #24 are catching trout in the morning when water is stained!
-Getting some Sulfer hatches #18s Tight lines!
+Midges #22, #24 caddis #18 coming off then the sun hits the water!
+Tight lines!

-Upper Toccoa River DH water is up and clearing out! ( Trout have been stocked! ) Trout are being caught on #16,18 BH copper johns, # 18 PRINCE BH
+Upper Toccoa River DH ( water is now stained ) ( Trout have been stocked! ) Trout are being caught on #16,18 BH copper johns, # 18 PRINCE BH

 #8 Cone head olive rubber legged wooly bugger fishing has been good!

 Mtn. streams nymphs such as #18 pheasent tail / #18 caddis larva are producing fish.
 The Coleman River, Noontootla Wildcat and Moccasin creek are wonderful streams to fish for wild trout, abundance of wild rainbows plus a few Browns.
 This is a artificial stream only!
 Water is crystal clear, Catch & Release !